codeboost/bea/DOCUMENTATION.md

 		type int32 castfrom int

-In the C++ code, int32 will resolve to 'int' and the generated bea::Convert<int32> specialization will fail to compile, because it basically means bea::Convert<int>. typedef'd types must be entered simply as
+In the C++ code, int32 will resolve to 'int' and the generated bea::Convert<int32> specialization will fail to compile, because it basically means bea::Convert<int>. typedef types must be entered simply as

 		type int32